-No all applications require all aspects of the specification.
-In fact, having a core set of the APIs presented would even be useful for conventional Java programming and aid overall interoperability.
-To this end, the specification should provide a core set of APIs and a few optional modules as well as a semantics for use in conventional JVMs that do not offer realtime guarantees.
-This should enable implementations to be optimized for particular use cases and enable convention Java environments to be used to help develop code that can be more easily shared between realtime and conventional systems.
+Not all applications require all aspects of the specification.
+In fact, having a core set of the APIs presented is useful for conventional Java programming and aids overall interoperability.
+To this end, the specification provides a core set of APIs and a few optional modules as well as semantics for use in conventional JVMs that do not offer realtime guarantees.
+This should enable implementations to be optimized for particular use cases and enable conventional Java environments to be used to help develop code that can be more easily shared between realtime and conventional systems.